UrosDoe7/lab-environment-for-dynatrace-training/README.md

 # Lab environment for dynatrace training
 This script permits to deploy quickly several Ubuntu VM with Docker Engine on an Azure subscription.
 It's usefull for a workshop and Dynatrace Training.
-Several options are available to deploy and start automatically easytravel or to do the workshop on Kubernetes with Azure Vote App.
+Several options are available to deploy and start automatically easytravel with OneAgent installation and configuration deploy with Monaco.

 Open your azure subscription, https://portal.azure.com/ Open your azure cli like described here :
 ![cli-azure](cli-azure.png)

-**TRAINING DYNATRACE**
+# Deploy training environment :
-**DEPLOY training environment for Dynatrace Lab** : Go to your Azure Cli and apply these commands
+Go to your Azure Cli and apply these commands

     cd;if [ -d "./lab-environment-for-dynatrace-training" ];then rm -rf ./lab-environment-for-dynatrace-training;fi
     git clone https://github.com/JLLormeau/lab-environment-for-dynatrace-training.git